omrishi123/sttreamtune/PRIVACY_POLICY.md

 If you have any questions about this Privacy Policy, you can contact us.
 (Note: You should add your contact email or a link to a contact form here).

+---

+## Annex II: Technical and Organisational Security Measures

+This section outlines the technical and organizational measures implemented to ensure the security of data processed by StreamTune.

+**1. Data Encryption:**
+*   **In-Transit:** All data transmitted between the client application and our backend services (including Firebase Authentication, Firestore, and the YouTube API) is encrypted using industry-standard Transport Layer Security (TLS/SSL).
+*   **At-Rest:** Data stored on our backend, such as user profiles and public playlists in Firestore, is encrypted at rest by Google Cloud's default encryption mechanisms.

+**2. Access Control:**
+*   **Authentication:** User access to the Service is protected by Firebase Authentication, which manages secure password handling and OAuth 2.0 for Google Sign-In.
+*   **Authorization:** Access to user-specific data is restricted.
+Private playlists and preferences are stored in the browser's local storage and are not accessible by other users.
+Public playlists have security rules managed through Firebase to control read/write permissions.
+*   **Administrative Access:** Access to backend systems and databases for administrative purposes is restricted to authorized personnel only, using secure credentials.

+**3. Data Storage and Segregation:**
+*   **Private Data:** User data such as private playlists, liked songs, recently played tracks, and cached song information is stored locally on the user's device using the browser's `localStorage`.
+This data does not leave the user's device unless explicitly made public.
+*   **Public Data:** User profiles and public playlists are stored securely in Google's Firestore database, a NoSQL cloud database that provides robust security and scalability.

+**4. Third-Party Service Security:**
+*   **Firebase/Google Cloud:** We rely on the robust security infrastructure of Google Cloud Platform and Firebase for authentication, database, and hosting.
+Google maintains a comprehensive security program, including physical security, network security, and vulnerability management.
+*   **YouTube API:** We interact with the YouTube API using a secure API key.
+We do not transmit personal user data (other than search queries) to the YouTube API.

+**5. Data Minimization:**
+*   We collect only the data necessary to provide and improve the Service.
+For example, when creating an account, we only store essential information like name, email, and profile picture provided by the authentication service.

+**6. Secure Development & Incident Response:**
+*   The application is developed with security best practices in mind.
+In the event of a data breach or security incident, we will take immediate steps to mitigate the impact, notify affected users as required by law, and take action to prevent future incidents.